 In general, there is always a risk of bleeding, damage to other structures, such as blood vessels, nerves or other organs with any procedure, but in experienced hands, less invasive options in general carry with them a lower risk profile.

-Risks specific to embolization include damage to blood vessels, a very low risk of “non-target” embolization (inadvertently blocking off blood flow to an area that was not meant to be embolized).
-These situations are unlikely, and we go through a series of checks to minimize the occurrence of them, but are possible.
+The primary risk specific to embolization is damage to blood vessels.
+There is also a very low risk of “non-target” embolization.
+This occurs when blood flow is inadvertently blocked to an area not meant for embolization.
+These situations are unlikely, and we perform a series of checks to minimize the occurrence of them, but are possible.

 Extremely rare risks include uterine infection, ovarian dysfunction or hormonal disturbances, which almost always occurs in women over age 45.